staff0rd/documentation/commercial/cluster-with-manager-nodes.md

 #### Uninstalling the service

-To uninstall the manager node service, use the following command (where the instance name matches the name used during installation).
+To uninstall the manager node service, use the following command (where the node name matches the name used during installation).

 ```powershell
 C:\EventStore-HA-v\> EventStore.WindowsManager.exe uninstall -InstanceName es-cluster1